 Where Is Victoria BC Located?

 Victoria is located on the southern tip of Vancouver Island off Canada’s Pacific coast.
-The city has a about 100 kilometres from BC’s largest city of Vancouver on the mainland and 100 kilometres from Seattle.
+The city has a about 100km from BC’s largest city of Vancouver on the mainland and 100km from Seattle.

 How do I Get to Victoria?

 From Seattle, the Victoria Clipper passenger-only ferry operates daily, year-round between Seattle and Victoria.
 From Port Angeles, Washington by Coho ferry 40 kilometres from across the Strait of Juan de Fuca.
 From Vancouver and the BC Lower Mainland, the Tsawwassen ferry connects to the Gulf Islands and the Swartz Bay ferry terminal, approximately 30km north of downtown Victoria.
 Travel time from Tsawwassen to Swartz Bay is 1 hour and 35 minutes and BC Ferries provides frequent travel times on this route.